Harlow has 168 statutory listed buildings and 26 locally listed buildings.

 If you want to carry out any work on a listed building, you will need to apply for specific planning permission, called listed building consent.

-We make sure planning applications relating to buildings of local value take account of the building's special character.
+We make sure planning applications relating to locally listed assets take account of their special character.

 Planning permission for listed buildings

 In addition to planning permission, you’ll need to apply for listed building consent if your house is a listed building and you want to:

 - alter or extend it in a way that would affect its character